 Eliminate Food Waste

 An estimated 40 percent of food gets tossed into the trash every year, according to the National Resources Defense Council.
-Not only is this bad for our planet, it’s bad for our wallets.
+Not only is this bad for our planet, but it’s also bad for our wallets.
 Even as a savvy grocery shopper, I hate to admit that I found myself throwing away spoiled groceries in the garbage from time to time — along with all my hard-earned savings.
 Once I figured out that the biggest culprit was inefficient meal planning, I began reducing food waste by mapping out each meal for the week and only buying ingredients I knew my family and I would consume.
 This meant cutting back on impulse buys and sticking to my shopping list.
 I also found it helpful to look for recipes that used overlapping ingredients, further limiting the different type of meat, produce and herbs I bought.

 To get your food waste under control, check out The Fresh 20 meal planning tool which offers weekly meal plans using just 20 simple ingredients.
 For even more ideas, check out my tips for reducing food waste.